bitdern/dern-blog/posts/inputs-outputs-utxo-model.md

 Bitcoin developer and educator [Greg Walker](https://twitter.com/in3rsha) puts it this way:

-> "The reason why transactions work this way is because it’s an easier and more secure way of doing it from a programming perspective."
+> The reason why transactions work this way is because it’s an easier and more secure way of doing it from a programming perspective.

 What is unique about the bitcoin transaction model is that it places a high significance on transaction [outputs](https://learnmeabitcoin.com/beginners/outputs), as opposed to inputs.
 The reason for this is that the address of output represents the potential to spend in the future; outputs that have yet to be spent are referred to as [UTXOs](https://learnmeabitcoin.com/technical/utxo) — unspent transaction outputs.
 When a wallet displays a bitcoin balance, you are seeing the sum of all UTXOs that your wallet controls (via private keys).